 Your students will appreciate hearing why you use certain methods for specific language areas.
 They will usually cooperate with greater enthusiasm if they understand why things are happening.

 Students and teachers work in partnership to build a constructive learning environment on the most effective courses.
 The setting must be appropriate to your student’s professional and personal situations.
 As well as being a learner, the student is also a provider of information, material and frequently business expertise.
 If you are teaching business people, they will adopt the role of customer, and you, the teacher, will be seen as the service provider.
 It would help if you got used to this.

 Never forget that your role is also as the progress tracker.
 Students are often used to working under pressure.
 They usually take for granted the idea of being accountable to their bosses.
 They will expect that you keep the promises you make in class.
 They will expect that you are responsible for the training programme results.
 In addition, your students’ bosses and supervisors, and the person setting up the English training in a company, may want to attend and observe classes.
 Therefore, you may have to write regular student attendance and progress reports.
 Expect to write reports when a company is paying for the training course.

 Since your students are your customers, their level of satisfaction is also vital to your success.
 If they are dissatisfied with you, you may find yourself without a job!
 Although business practices and contractual agreements should ensure that you get treated like a professional, results-oriented managers are the norm.

 Why is Business English special?

 I decided to take a less cynical attitude about budgets and helped this student.
 He was studying in a class of six students.
-He had to put together and practised a short presentation on the virtues of the equipment.
-I incorporated his presentation into the course.
+He had to put together and practise a short presentation on the virtues of the equipment.
+So I incorporated his presentation into the course.